breart/atlassian-connect-core/README.md

 For installing the add-on in the instance it should see your server.
 If you working locally the easiest way is use [ngrok](https://ngrok.com/).

+After you are visible for the JIRA or Atlassian instance you should put your actual website URL to environment variable `PLUGIN_URL`.
+Also, you need to configure your add-on by editing the file `config/plugin.php`.
+Most values may be overwritten using env vars.

 Then you need to upload the add-on.
 Click "Upload add-on" and paste your public URL with descriptor path, eg. `https://d1ea31ce.ngrok.io/atlassian-connect.json` or `https://yourplugindomain.com/atlassian-connect.json`